As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 1. Tuner Guitar Pedals

-So here’s how my top picks compare:
+So here’s how my top picks compare according to your priorities:

-And finally, if cutting edge technology is what you love, check out the TC Electronic Polytune 3, as it has two unique features worth mentioning:
+And finally, if cutting-edge technology is what you love, check out the TC Electronic Polytune 3, as it has two unique features worth mentioning:

 - Boss TU-3 – (Amazon/B&H/Thomann)